 Each shifted sum in \eqref{eq:cost_S} can be expressed in terms of initial conditions, shifted production vectors, and shifted disturbance vectors,

-Using the cost to go from the Riccati equation as the terminal cost allows the rest of the $V_i$'s to be found analytically using dynamic programming. \change{When solving this problem the cost to go $X_i$ in Algorithm \ref{alg:init} is used.
-The parameter $g$ also appear naturally in the solution to each dynamic programming step, and the upstream aggregate $\mu_i$ in Algorithm \ref{alg:com_gen} is used to simplify the expressions. } This is covered in detail in Lemma \ref{lem:V_expr}.
+Using the cost to go from the Riccati equation as the terminal cost allows the rest of the $V_i$'s to be found analytically using dynamic programming.
+When solving this problem the cost to go $X_i$ in \cref{alg:init} is used.
+The parameter $g$ also appears naturally in the solution to each dynamic programming step, and the upstream aggregate $\mu_i$ in \cref{alg:com_gen} is used to simplify the expressions.
+This is covered in detail in \cref{lem:V_expr}.

 The resulting solution gives $V_i[t]$ in terms of initial conditions and the previous $V_k$'s in \eqref{eq:cost_V}.
-However, $V_1[0]$ is known, which gives $V_1[1]$ and so on. \change{ When rewriting $V_i[0]$ in terms of only initial conditions the expressions can be simplified by using $\delta$ as defined in Algorithm \ref{alg:com_gen}.
-This in turn requires $P$, $h$, and $\phi$ which were defined in Algorithm \ref{alg:init} and $\Phi$ which was defined in Algorithm \ref{alg:com_gen}.} For the details see Lemma \ref{lem:mVsum}.
+However, $V_1[0]$ is known, which gives $V_1[1]$ and so on.
+When rewriting $V_i[0]$ in terms of only initial conditions the expressions can be simplified by using $\delta$ as defined in \cref{alg:com_gen}.
+This in turn requires $P$, $h$, and $\phi$ which were defined in \cref{alg:init} and $\Phi$ which was defined in \cref{alg:com_gen}.
+For the details see \cref{lem:mVsum}.